-We believe that Residential's business model provides it with operating capabilities that are difficult to replicate and positions it to capitalize on substantial market opportunities.
-Specifically, we believe that Residential's differentiated acquisition strategy which is focused on acquiring sub-performing and non-performing mortgage loans, provides it with multifaceted loan resolution methodologies through Ocwen and access to an established, nationwide renovation and property management infrastructure.
-We believe this provides Residential with multiple avenues of value creation that will help it to achieve its business objective of generating attractive risk-adjusted returns for its stockholders primarily through dividends and secondarily through capital appreciation.
+We believe that Residential's business model provides it with operating capabilities that are difficult to replicate and positions it to capitalize on substantial single-family rental and non-performing loan market opportunities.
+Specifically, we believe that Residential's differentiated acquisition strategy, which is focused on purchasing sub-performing and non-performing mortgage loans, provides it with multifaceted loan resolution methodologies through Residential's mortgage loan servicers and access to an established, nationwide renovation and property management infrastructure.
+We believe this provides Residential with multiple avenues of value creation that will help it to achieve its business objective of generating attractive risk-adjusted returns for its stockholders.